-There are outstanding court proceedings, claims and possible claims for and against the Banking Group.
+There are outstanding court proceedings, claims and possible claims for and against ANZ New Zealand.
 Where relevant, expert legal advice has been obtained and, in the light of such advice, provisions (refer to Note 20 Other Provisions) and/or disclosures as deemed appropriate have been made.
-In some instances we have not disclosed the estimated financial impact of the individual items either because it is not practicable to do so or because such disclosure may prejudice seriously the interests of the Banking Group.
+In some instances we have not disclosed the estimated financial impact of the individual items either because it is not practicable to do so or because such disclosure may prejudice seriously the interests of ANZ New Zealand.